Fremantle Stuff > People > Edward Henry Fothergill Snr and Jnr

 Captain E.H.
 Fothergill (c.
 1834-1896), as the 1896 obit below says, was a seaman from Sussex who became a hotelier.
 He leased the Crown & Thistle Hotel from Pearse & Owston from 1881, renovated it and named it the Cleopatra Hotel after his ship, bought it in the early 1890s, and owned it until his death at the hotel.
 His son was also named Edward Henry Fothergill.

-> E H Fothergill [Jnr] was Mayor from 1909 to 1910 and Councillor from 1920 to 1923.
+E.H.
+Fothergill [Jnr] was Mayor from 1909 to 1910 and Councillor from 1920 to 1923.
 His father ran the Cleopatra Hotel, named after an interstate trading vessel he owned.
-E H Fothergill lived at 8 Hampton Road and the ponies which drew his buggy were pastured on land between the prison wall and Hampton Road.
-Fremantle History Centre text and 1909 image #2159. >
+E.H.
+Fothergill [Jnr] lived at 8 Hampton Road and the ponies which drew his buggy were pastured on land between the prison wall and Hampton Road.
+Fremantle Library text and 1909 image #2159 >

 Fothergill Street was (re-)named after the mayor, it seems, not for his father.
-See the obit below.
+See the mayor's obit below.

 DEATH OF E.H.
 FOTHERGILL [Snr]